Signs of Ear Infections in Dogs

 Treatment and Prevention

 If you suspect your dog has an ear infection, it is crucial to seek veterinary care for proper diagnosis and treatment.
 Veterinarians typically start by examining the ear and may take a sample of the discharge to identify the infection’s cause.
-Treatment usually involves cleaning the ear and administering prescribed medications, such as antibiotics or antifungal drugs.
+Treatment usually involves cleaning the ear and administering medications.

 Effective treatment options include: